Updated 2025-02-12

 Note

-In a hub-and-spoke model, the hub VCN can have multiple spokes and therefore multiple LPGs (one per spoke).
+In a hub-and-spoke model, the hub VCN can have several spokes and therefore several LPGs (one per spoke).
 This topic uses the phrase the hub VCN's LPG, which could therefore be ambiguous.
 When the phrase is used here, it means the hub LPG for the particular spoke of interest.
 In the following diagrams, the hub is LPG-H-1.
 More spokes would involve creation of an LPG-H-2, LPG-H-3, and so on.

-For transit routing directly through gateways
+First, if you're transit routing directly through gateways on the hub VCN:

 This image shows the route tables and rules required when setting up the scenario.